How to Establish Texas Domicile as an Expat

 4. Limited Time in Former State

 If you visit the US, track your days carefully.
-Spending 183+ days in a year in a former state can trigger residency obligations there.
+Spending 183+ days in a year in a former state can trigger statutory residency obligations there, even if Texas remains your domicile.

 Special Considerations for Long-Term Expats